Man United news: Solskjaer reveals Lukaku is a doubt to face Wolves | Goal.com

 Securing a semifinal berth in this year's FA Cup would help to restore confidence within the squad after last week's defeat to Arsenal, with a huge run of fixtures on the horizon.

-The Red Devils are fighting for a place in the Premier League's top four and they still have realistic ambitions of winning the Champions League, with the draw for the last eight of the competition set to take place on Friday morning.
+The Red Devils are fighting for a place in the Premier League's top four and they still have realistic ambitions of winning the Champions League, with the draw for the last eight of this year's competition set to take place on Friday morning.